pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Use an external FTDI adapter like [this one](http://www.banggood.com/FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-Arduino-p-917226.html). or other USB serial-TTL dongle.

+Important:

-If using 3.3V USB-TTL device it is required to bridge 3.3V jumper on top of the board.
+If using 3.3V USB-TTL device it is required to use a jumer on "3.3V jumper" on top of the board.
-Before upload new firmware move the bridge on BOOT0 to oposite side.
+Before upload new firmware use a jumper on BOOT0.
+After flashing new firmware it is required to remove both jumpers on 3.3 jumper and BOOT0.

 ##Troubleshooting